Why is Philanthropy Important for Companies?

-Corporate philanthropy is important for nonprofits because it allows companies to show that they also care about the causes that their employees are passionate about.
-By implementing corporate philanthropy programs and keeping employees in the loop about those programs, companies can increase their positive impact on the world by supporting various charities as decided by their employees, benefiting both nonprofits and the greater social good.
+Corporate philanthropy is important because it allows companies to show that they care about the causes their employees are passionate about.
+By implementing corporate philanthropy programs, companies can increase their positive impact on the world and support various charities as decided by their employees, benefiting both nonprofits and the greater social good.

-According to Double the Donation’s research, corporations gave more than $20 billion to nonprofit organizations last year.
+According to Double the Donation’s research, corporations gave more than $20 billion to nonprofit organizations in 2022.

-Matching gifts are when employees of a company donate money to a nonprofit organization and their company matches their donation with money.
-Employees submit forms to their employers requesting that their donation be matched by the company.
+Matching gifts occur when employees of a company donate money to a nonprofit organization and their company matches their donation.
+Employees submit forms to their employers requesting that their donations be matched by the company.

-Volunteer grants are when employees of a company donate time (volunteer) and their company matches their time with money.
+Volunteer grants occur when employees of a company volunteer with a nonprofit and their company donates to that organization in return.
 Employees can submit a volunteer grant application to their company once they’ve reached the threshold of volunteer hours required by their company.

 Corporate Philanthropy Examples

-ExxonMobil will match the first $2,000 donated per employee at a 1:1 ratio to arts and cultural organizations, and provides a 3:1 match on the first $7,500 donated to educational institutions (max $22,500 company contribution).
+ExxonMobil will match the first $2,000 donated per employee at a 1:1 ratio to arts and cultural organizations and provides a 2:1 match on the first $7,500 donated to educational institutions (max $22,500 company contribution).
 They also offer a $500 grant after 20 hours of volunteering (up to 4 grants per employee per year).

 The company will donate $2 for every $1 current employees donate ($20,000 maximum company contribution) and $1 for every $1 retirees donate ($10,000 maximum company contribution).